Niyamas/SVM-lung-nodule-classification/README.md

 # SVM-lung-nodule-classification
 This project aims to classify lung nodules as benign or malignant using support-vector machines (SVM) in Python.
 The images used were from the 2015 LUNGx Challenge.
 This originally was a part of my capstone project for class.
-Images download link: https://wiki.cancerimagingarchive.net/display/public/lungx+spie-aapm-nci+lung+nodule+classification+challenge
+[Images download link](https://wiki.cancerimagingarchive.net/display/public/lungx+spie-aapm-nci+lung+nodule+classification+challenge)

 A classification rate of 73% (ROC) was achieved.